Creating #DramaFree Conversations

-During this workshop we will offer tools, including clean questions, to encourage you to get curious about your dramas, unpack the key pieces, separate evidence from inference, come to understand what is actually happening and your part in it.
+During these two half-days online we will offer tools, including clean questions, to encourage you to get curious about your dramas, unpack the key pieces, separate evidence from inference, come to understand what is actually happening and your part in it.

 From this position of clarity, it’s possible to shift your attention towards what you would like to have happen instead.
 Just the act of unpacking drama can allow you to think and breathe more freely and become more creative in the options available to you.